VCU Rams: Ice hockey

-The VCU men's ice hockey team plays in the Blue Ridge Hockey Conference (BRHC) of the American Collegiate Hockey Association, recently named ECCHA.
+The VCU men's ice hockey team ceased playing after the 2021-2022 season in the CHF.
+They played in the Blue Ridge Hockey Conference (BRHC, now ACCHL) of the American Collegiate Hockey Association.
 The team, formed in 1994, has always competed amongst the top teams in their division.
-The team is coached by Michael Fisher, assistant coach John H Hussar and goalie coach Bobby Dillon.
+The team was coached by Michael Fisher, assistant coach John H Hussar and goalie coach Bobby Dillon.
 Fisher is a VCU graduate that participated in the 2008-2009 playoff run that clinched the BRHC championship.
 Hussar is a graduate that played four seasons for VCU.

 VCU won the ECCHA championship in 2018–2019.

-Starting in fall 2019, John H Hussar will take over as head coach.
+In fall 2019, John H Hussar would take over as head coach.

 The team has a longstanding rivalry with the University of Richmond ice hockey team which always proves to be very entertaining and draws a sizable crowd.
 The team plays their home games at the Richmond Ice Zone, about fifteen minutes south of Richmond.

 While not the most well-known sports team at VCU, the ice hockey team continues to grow each year, adding more and more recruits with diverse backgrounds.

 The team's motto is “NONE of us, are as STRONG as ALL of US.”